tjwilder/NeuralNetworkConstraintVerification/README.md

 - ```train()``` trains the neural network, and ```test()``` tests it.
 You might want to add a function that saves the trained neural network so you do not retrain it every time.

 - the function ```plot_dataset``` draws a given image; see ```main()``` for an example.

+## Your job

+Your job is to, given an image I with label L, generate a set of constraints that checks whether classification changes if the first N pixels are modified arbitrarily.
+Start with N=1, and go up until verification is too slow or you can always change the classification.
+Try to verify robustness of ~20 images from the test set.

+If you find verification is too slow, you can make the network smaller, e.g., by making the hidden layer smaller or by removing the last linear layer.

+If verification fails, the SMT solver will give you a model, which is an image.
+Make sure to print out the image.
+This will entail converting the model back into a tensor.

+Comment your code extensively.
+This is not an undergraduate assignment where we run your code through a testing suite.
+We will look at your encoding to see if you understand the problem and